Teenage Mutant Ninja Turtles: Mutant Mayhem: Box office

-Teenage Mutant Ninja Turtles: Mutant Mayhem grossed $118.6 million in the United States and Canada, and $61.9 million in other territories, for a worldwide total of $180.5 million.
+Teenage Mutant Ninja Turtles: Mutant Mayhem grossed $118 million in the United States and Canada, and $63.2 million in other territories, for a worldwide total of $182 million.
 Deadline Hollywood calculated the film's net profit as $204.5 million, accounting for production budgets, marketing, and other costs; box office grosses, merchandise, television and streaming, and home media revenues placing it fourth on their list of 2023's "Most Valuable Blockbusters".

 In the United States and Canada, Mutant Mayhem was projected to gross around $30 million from 3,851 theaters in its five-day opening weekend.
 The film made $10.2 million on its first day (including $3.85 million from Tuesday night previews).
 It went on to make $28 million in its opening weekend (and a total of $43 million over the five days), finishing fourth behind Barbie, Meg 2: The Trench, and Oppenheimer.
 The film made $15.7 million and $8.4 million in its second and third weekends, finishing in third and fourth, respectively.
 According to The Hollywood Reporter, the SAG-AFTRA strike, and Rogen and the cast's resulting inability to promote the film, potentially impacted its box office earnings by 15%.
 Industry insiders speculated that the film might have experienced a setback of $7–10 million.
 In China, the film bombed, making $310,000 over its three-day opening weekend and finishing ninth.

 Critical response

 Teenage Mutant Ninja Turtles: Mutant Mayhem received positive reviews from critics.
-The film's performances, screenplay, and stylized animation were widely praised, and several critics considered it the best Turtles film.
+The film's performances, screenplay, and stylized animation were praised, and several critics considered it the best Turtles film.

+Metacritic, which uses a weighted average, assigned the film a score of 74 out of 100, based on 47 critics, indicating "generally favorable" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "A" on an A+ to F scale, while those polled at PostTrak gave it an 88% overall positive score, with 70% saying they would definitely recommend the film.

-Lauding the film, Justin Chang of the Los Angeles Times called it "an unexpectedly delightful challenge to the critic’s reflexive antifranchise mentality".
+Lauding the film, Justin Chang of the Los Angeles Times called it "an unexpectedly delightful challenge to the critic's reflexive antifranchise mentality".
 Tom Jorgensen of IGN who gave the film an 8 out of 10 rating, spoke positively of it, though criticized the plot for being predictable.
 He wrote that the film "oozes confidence, energy, and heart" and represents "a new high for the Turtles on the big screen".
 Charlotte O'Sullivan of the Evening Standard, who awarded the feature 4 out of 5 stars, praised the portrayal of April O'Neil as well as Edeberi's performance of the character.
-She said that the film was "peppy, anarchic, doesn’t talk down to teens, looks scrumdiddlyumptious, boasts an impeccably laconic soundtrack and gives us April O’Neil as we’ve never seen her before".
+She said that the film was "peppy, anarchic, doesn't talk down to teens, looks scrumdiddlyumptious, boasts an impeccably laconic soundtrack and gives us April O'Neil as we've never seen her before".
 Empires John Nugent summarized in his 4 out 5 star rating review: "Inventively animated, giddily funny, and a surprisingly authentic take on the outsider experience: it is virtually impossible not to be charmed by these reptilian bros".